Understanding Bills and Insurance

 You should receive an explanation of benefits from your insurance carrier detailing the amount of the bill that is being covered and the amount that is owed by you.
 You will receive a statement from the facility's billing department for the balance.

-Billing inquiries may be directed to:
+Billing inquiries for all hospital and AMS may be directed to:

 If paying all or part of your bill poses a financial hardship, find resources in Financial Assistance.